notgull/teolib/README.md

 If you've ever used a high-end image editor like GIMP or Krita before, the concept of layering should be familiar to you.
 Let's say you have two layers; a background greenish color, and a stick figure that you drew.
 You can see the greenish background through the transparent spaces in the stick figure, but not the places that are occupied by actual color.

 This is what teolib is like, but for text.
-If you have a background made up entirely of green text, but
+If you have a background made up entirely of green text, but you want to append your ASCII image of a dog to it, this is what it's for.